Simulator and surrogate support in DESDEO¶

 and calls the evaluator.
 Finally, the script passes the output dict from the simulator back

-module.
+to the evaluator via the stdout module.
 The evaluator then reads the stdout and the possible

 errors from the simulator file.
 The script looks something like